Normanby rail corridor construction update - June and July 2025

 Out of Hours Work

-Additional activities will occur outside the project’s normal working hours, as outlined below.
+Additional activities will occur outside the project’s normal working hours along the Normanby rail corridor (Spring Hill), as outlined below.

-In the Normanby rail corridor (Spring Hill), and intermittently between 6:30pm and 6:30am throughout February and March 2025 (Night shift), the following works will occur:
+On night shift and intermittently between 6:30pm and 6:30am throughout June and July 2025, the following works will occur:

 • Concrete deliveries and pours